 - A “two lives in succession” agreement (annuity paid to A, and then if B survives A, paid to B)

-- A “joint and survivor” agreement (pay annuity paid to two persons simultaneously, and at death of first annuitant, survivor is paid full annuity amount).
+- A “joint and survivor” agreement (pay annuity paid to two persons simultaneously, and at death of first annuitant, the survivor is paid full annuity amount).
 This is most commonly used for married couples who file joint tax returns and/or who live in community property states.

 Types of CGA agreements